mideind/GreynirServer/docs/setup_linux.md

 host    all       all             ::1/128           trust
 ```

-Restart postgres for the changes to take effect:
+Restart PostgreSQL for the changes to take effect:

 ```
 sudo systemctl reload postgresql